2009 Kavanah Garden End of Year Report

 SK students from Leo Baeck (North Campus) visited the garden to help us harvest the Atomic Red Carrots that they planted as JK students in the spring!
 Harvesting turnips!

+We hosted our first ever Sukkot Celebration!
 Over 50 community members joined us to sing, study and enjoy a candle-lit vegetarian potluck dinner together in our sukkah.

 With radical gratitude,